Please review the following guidelines to ease your admission and stay at Highlands Behavioral Health System …

 Phone Times: We encourage families to call your child.
 Family members only, please.
-Families may leave a phone message any time during the day; your child can return calls during scheduled phone time from 6:30 PM – 9:00 PM.
+Families may leave a phone message any time during the day; your child can return calls during scheduled phone times.
 During therapy sessions, only emergency calls are passed directly to the patient.
 Patient phone use may be limited by the physician and phone calls are allowed based on a privilege-level system.
 The hospital phone number is 720.348.2800.
 Hospital staff is available 24/7.
 Each patient can place or receive one 10-minute call during scheduled phone times.
 Additional calls may be placed as time allows.

 Valuables should be sent home.

 - Athletic /shoes tennis shoes (No Shoe Laces, Velcro will be provided)

 - Jacket/coat worn off unit if going outside only

 - 1 set of appropriate night wear- PJ shirt/pants

 - Plastic piercings if able to remove metal piercings